ikrimaa/data-science-portfolio/README.md

 ## Data Science, Machine Learning and Python
 * Telcom Customer Churn Prediction Model : [Telcom_customer_churn_prediction.ipynb](https://github.com/ikrimaa/data-science-portfolio/blob/6fe38536b838570da35871c16b441ff7f713c43d/Telcom_customer_churn_prediction.ipynb)
+* Recognizing Scissors, Rock, Paper Style with CNN using TensorFlow : [The Signs Of Hands - Image_Classification_With_CNN](https://github.com/ikrimaa/data-science-portfolio/blob/main/Image_Classification_With_CNN.ipynb)
+In this article, we will delve into the process of building a Convolutional Neural Network (CNN) using TensorFlow to recognize hand gestures representing the signs of scissors, rock, and paper.
+The key aspects of this project include dataset splitting into training and validation sets, implementing image augmentation, utilizing the image data generator, using a sequential model, ensuring the training time does not exceed 30 minutes, and setting a minimum model accuracy of 85%.

 ## Natural Language Processing
 * Medium App Reviews Analysis :
 I comprehensively understand the Goals of Challenges to know the sentiment reviews of medium apps.
 Datasets obtained from Kaggle "medium-app-reviews-from-google-play-store."
 With those datasets doing Data Overview Investigation with visualization, Pre-processing (cleaning and bag of words), Modelling, and Predicting sentiment reviews within three days.
 The model is built with Supervised learning with the SVM algorithm.
 Build the model using Python (pandas, numpy, matplotlib), and sklearn for pre-processing and modeling.
 The result of the Accuracy model is 86.217%.
 The Visualization of prediction affects medium app reviews, which is 78% positive sentiment, 13% Neutral, and 9% Negative. code : [Sentiment Analysis](https://github.com/ikrimaa/data-science-portfolio/blob/main/Medium_App_Review_Analysis.ipynb)